Using AI Contract Review Software

 The word “predictions” is critical here.
 AI can give us predictions based on the data it analyzes.
 However, it does not necessarily give us accurate information.

-For instance, many human resources (HR) firms use AI software to help them sort through piles of candidates.
+For instance, many human resources (HR) departments use AI software to help them sort through piles of candidates.
 At the outset, this seems like a great way to save time.
 Who wants to manually sift through hundreds of applications, many from unqualified candidates, when you could simply submit them to AI and have a shortlist of candidates to choose from in a matter of seconds?

-Looking Forward Beyond Legal Documents in Microsoft Word
+Looking Beyond Legal Documents in Microsoft Word

 However, there are workarounds.
 Humans are smart, and they have figured out how to get past AI review.
 By using white text, candidates can sneak words into their resumes that will help them get past the AI software and into the hands of recruiters.
 For example, a simple mention of “Oxford” or “Cambridge” can turn a “no” into a highly qualified candidate in the mind of an AI.